Newsletter No. 3 (EN)

 II.
 Individual Taxpayer

-1. Income from salary and wages:
+1. Payment of salary and wages:

 The withholding tax rate is progressive, depending on the amount of salary or wage paid (0-35%).

-The withholding tax rate is progressive, depending on the amount of income (0-35%) or 15% if the recipient of income is a foreigner who does not stay in Thailand over 180 days.
+15% if the recipient of income is a foreigner who does not stay in Thailand for over 180 days.

-3. Income from interest:
+3. Payment of interest:

 15% of the payment

-4. Income from dividends:
+4. Payment from dividends:

 10% of the payment

-5. Income from rent:
+5. Payment of rent:

 5% of the payment

-3% of the payment or 15% of the payment if the recipient of income is a foreigner who does not stay in Thailand over 180 days
+15% of the payment if the recipient of income is a foreigner who has not stayed in Thailand for over 180 days.

-7. Income from a contract of work and labour, whereby the contractor provides essential material besides tools: 3% of the payment
+7. Payment from a contract of work and labor, whereby the contractor provides essential material besides tools:

-8. Income from royalties:
+8. Payment from royalties:

-The withholding tax rate is progressive, depending on the amount of royalty paid (0-35%) or 15% if the recipient of income is a foreigner who does not stay in Thailand over 180 days.
+15% if the recipient of income is a foreigner who does not stay in Thailand for over 180 days.

 At the end of the year, each taxpayer has to submit a tax computation to the Revenue Department.
 This tax computation needs to contain all income generated during the year.
 On this basis, the total personal income tax is calculated by the Revenue Department, considering the tax already withheld during the year, which is deducted from the calculation.
 Depending on how much tax was withheld, a payback or an additional payment might be possible.

-However, if an individual taxpayer earns income in form of interest or dividend, he has the right to choose whether this payment is to be considered in his tax computation.
+However, if an individual taxpayer earns income in the form of interest or dividend, he has the right to choose whether this payment is to be considered in his tax computation.

 III.
 Thai Corporate Taxpayer